kyleshay/TTwork/README.md

 TTwork
 ======

-Sadly this no longer works (but fortunetly TT created their own sort of work mode, just resize the TT window!)
+Sadly this no longer works (but fortunetly TT created their own sort of 'work mode', just resize the TT window!)
 ======

 Workmode for turntable.fm